 Never place IoT devices of any type directly on the Internet with public IP addresses.
 It is just a matter of time before they will be compromised or subject to a DDOS attack.
 IoT devices are based on very simple networking technology and not robust enough to thwart all the potential IP traffic that contains malicious code on the net.

 5) Prevent shadow IT with discovery

 Shadow IT is another buzzword for rogue devices and unsanctioned assets.
 Make sure any IoT devices placed on your network are approved and follow the steps above.
-Shadow IT based on IoT could easily violate many of your security policies and introduce a threat.
+Shadow IoT could easily violate many of your security policies and introduce a threat.
 Standard network discovery tools can find these rogue devices and help place them under proper management.

 3 Recommendations for Today